 Thomas grew up in Maungaraki in Lower Hutt just out of Wellington.
 His parents separated when he was young, and Thomas was largely raised by his mum – a nurse.
 He attended St Bernard’s College, and then on to study a BA in Politics and International Development at Victoria University in Wellington.

-Surviving the 9-hour operation, Thomas is driven to make every day count.
-He's got a real talent for sales and business development, and is leveraging this to make the biggest difference he can to back young New Zealanders.
+Surviving the 9-hour operation, Thomas is driven to make every day count, and make a difference for young New Zealanders.